akpw/akpw/_posts/2025-09-22-Print-and-Organize.md

 ---
 layout: post
-title: "New BatchMP Renamer: Organize & Virtual Views"
+title: "BatchMP Renamer: Organize & Virtual Views"
 date: 2025-09-22
 categories: articles
 tags: [BatchMP Tools, Python, Batch Multimedia Processing]
 ---

-Ever looked at a downloads folder full of mixed media files thinking "I should organize this... later"?
+Ever stared at a downloads folder full of mixed media files thinking "I should organize this... later"?
 Now later has arrived, and BatchMP Renamer makes it a lot easier.

-The latest updates add two new capabilities: **organize** for automatically grouping files into directories, and enhanced **print** functionality with virtual views over the original files structure.
+The latest updates add two new capabilities: **organize** for automatically grouping files into directories, and enhanced **print** functionality with virtual views over the original file structure.

 ## Organize by File Type